anielv95/llm-project/next-steps.md

 2024-12-20 15:12:53 -0600

 1. create another pipeline to build and push a second docker image where I will use my github email and my github username. done

+2024-12-27 12:49:53 -0600

+1. learn terraform to deploy the cloud infraestructure needed in AWS, Azure and GCP to have the docker images and the CI/CD pipelines in those cloud providers